antinatura/antinatura.github.io/uni/index.md

 **Description:** Introduction to parallel programming on shared memory and GPU architectures and the design techniques underpinning parallel applications, using a range of case studies drawn from typical real-world applications.

 **Coursework:**
+- Quizzes
+- Code and present a program that demonstrates the use of CPU or GPU multithreading in C++.
+Using a template provided to me I developed a multihreaded calculation of the mandelbrot set that outputs a progress bar on runtime. [(Link)](https://github.com/antinatura/CMP202)

 **Grade:** A